lakshmipraba152007/Heart_Disease_Prediction_Using_ML/README.md

-# ❤️ Heart Disease Predictor Using ML
+# ❤️ Heart Disease Prediction Using ML

 A machine learning project that predicts the presence or absence of heart disease using logistic regression.
 This beginner-friendly implementation achieves **92.59% accuracy** on the test dataset.